Vuader/nfw/docs/user/policy.rst

- context (req.context) Temporary context data. session (req.session) Session data. kwargs URI Template variables qwargs (req.get) Query Strings in URI Request Data
+ context (req.context) Temporary context data. session (req.session) Session data. kwargs URI Template variables qwargs (req.query) Query Strings in URI Request Data

 All of the above are dictionaries, but accessible in object notiation.
 For example: